HTTP-APIs/http-apis.github.io/Design.md

-This section explains the design, architecture and the implementation of Hydrus along with a few use cases for the same.
+This page explains the design, architecture and the implementation of Hydrus along with a few use cases for the same.

 Table of contents
 -------------